beaverbuilder/documentation/bb-theme/defaults-for-layouts-content/add-yoast-breadcrumbs-to-the-beaver-builder-theme.md

       add_action( 'fl_content_open', 'bbtheme_yoast_breadcrumbs' );
       ```

-:::tip **Tip**
+:::tip
-You can get [more control over where the breadcrumb appears on a page and in your site](/beaver-themer/layout-types-modules/part-layout-type/add-yoast-breadcrumbs-with-beaver-themer.md) by using Beaver Themer.
+You can get [more control over where the breadcrumb appears on a page and in your site](/beaver-themer/layout-types-modules/part-layout-type/add-yoast-breadcrumbs-with-beaver-themer) by using Beaver Themer.
 :::